 Step Duration Comment Incubation setup 30-45 min Incubation 16-22 hours (overnight) Keep incubation times consistent when running multiple IFCs for the same project (variation < 2 hours).
 Extension 30 min From preparing mix to start of PCR machine.
 IMPORTANT: A maximum of 5 minutes can pass between adding extension mix to the incubation plate until the start of the PCR.
 This is important for sensitivity.
 Priming 10 min Prepare sample plate during priming of the IFC.
 NOTE: The primed IFC must be used within 60 minutes for the pressure to be maintained.
-Load/qPCR 2 hours 20 min After priming and pipetting the diluted PCR product and primers into the IFC, the Signature Q100 does the loading and qPCR steps automatically.
-NOTE: We do not recommend setting up more than 3 plates at a time.
+Load 1 hour 45 min Start adding primers and samples to the primed IFC within 10 minutes of completed priming.
+Start the load script in the Olink Signature Q100 within 40 minutes from completion of priming.
+The time in the Signature Olink Q100 is 50 minutes. qPCR 1 hour 30 min After priming and pipetting the diluted PCR product and primers into the IFC, the Signature Q100 does the loading and qPCR steps automatically.